Newsman/WP-Plugin-NewsmanApp/readme.txt

 == Description ==

-[NewsmanApp](https://www.newsman.com/ "Smart Email Service Provider - Send and track your newsletters") for WordPress allows you to place a newsletter signup form on your blog (widget), to sync your subscribers via API and to send newsletters based on the blog posts via [Newsman.com](https://www.newsman.com/ "Smart Email Service Provider - Send and track your newsletters").
+[NewsmanApp](https://www.newsman.com) plugin for WordPress allows you to place a newsletter signup form on your blog (widget), to sync your subscribers via API and to send newsletters based on the blog posts via [NewsmanApp](https://www.newsman.com).

-This is the easiest way to connect your Blog with [Newsman.com](https://www.newsman.com/ "Smart Email Service Provider - Send and track your newsletters").
-Generate an API KEY in your [Newsman.com](https://www.newsman.com/ "Smart Email Service Provider - Send and track your newsletters") account, install this plugin and you will be able to collect and sync subscribers and to send newsletter with your blog posts.
+This is the easiest way to connect your Blog with Newsman.com.
+Generate an API KEY in your [NewsmanApp](https://www.newsman.com) account, install this plugin and you will be able to collect and sync subscribers, remarketing and forms.

-Two free templates are included in the plugin, but more can be easilly added.
-Generating a newsletter is extremly easy now.
-Set the subject, select and order which blog posts should be included in the newsletter, preview and send live.

-The newsletter signup widget can be placed in the side column of your blog.
-Transform readers to subscribers.

 == Installation ==

+Automatically
 1. In your WordPress admin panel, go to *Plugins > New Plugin*, search for **NewsmanApp** and click "*Install now*"

+Manually
-1. Alternatively, download the plugin and upload the contents of `newsmanapp.zip` to your plugins directory, which usually is `/wp-content/plugins/`.
+1. Download the plugin and upload the contents of newsmanapp.zip to your plugins directory, which usually is /wp-content/plugins/.

-1. Activate the plugin
+- Activate the plugin
-1. Go to *Newsman > Settings* and paste your API key and User ID (you can find those in your account section in NewsmanApp - [https://www.newsman.com](https://www.newsman.com/ "Smart Email Service Provider - Send and track your newsletters"))
+- Go to *Newsman > Settings* and paste your API key and User ID (you can find those in your account section in NewsmanApp - https://www.newsman.com)

+widget

+- Log in to your https://www.newsman.com - Newsman account: Select List -> Settings -> Subscription forms -> Create/Edit form -> Modal window -> Activate modal window for newsletter subscription -> Select embedded form.
+Copy paste Shortcode `newsman_subscribe_widget`

 == Frequently Asked Questions ==

 = Where can i find my NewsmanApp API key and User ID ? =

 Login to your acccount on [https://www.newsman.com](https://www.newsman.com/ "Smart Email Service Provider - Send and track your newsletters") and go to `General Settings -> API Keys`.
 There is a list of generated API Keys.
 Generate a new API Key for the WordPress plugin.

-= How many posts can i include in the newsletter ? =

-There is no limit of blog posts per newsletter, but we recommend a maximum of 5.

-= Can i edit the newsletter templates ? =

-Sure.
-Go to `Newsman -> Templates` and make any changes you want to the HTML template.

 == Changelog ==